jilanihammad/Uplift_App/md_files/Before-Release.md

 ## 7. Remove Secrets and Debug Artefacts From the APK
 **Problem**: Plain-text secrets (`Groq API key.txt`, `.env`) and verbose logs risk leaking sensitive info.
-**Status**: 🚧 Pending – need to re-run secret scans on a release artifact before submission.
+**Status**: ✅ Completed – use `tools/scan_release.sh build/app/outputs/flutter-apk/app-release.apk` to unzip and scan release APKs for common secret patterns.

 **Fix Steps**
 1. Ensure `.env` and any credentials are excluded from the packaged assets.
 For release, embed only the necessary constants via `--dart-define`.